-Matter 1 (2017/8/9 -common disclosure omissions)
+Matter 2 (2017/8/9/20 -common disclosure omissions)

-The greatest number of deficiencies identified through the review process in 2017 and 2019 were in the area of insufficiently detailed tax rate reconciliations (paragraph 81(c) of IAS 12 Income Taxes).
-Whilst still featuring as one of the top common issue in the 2018 reviews, its severity was reduced to third of the total number of findings in 2018.
+The greatest number of deficiencies identified through the review process in 2017 and 2019 were in the area of insufficiently detailed tax rate reconciliations (paragraph 81(c) of IAS 12).
+Whilst still featuring as one of the top common issues in the 2018 and 2020 reviews, its severity was reduced to in third and second spot (respectively) of the total number of findings in those year.